-The treatment was going to be harsher than standard ALL treatment as cancer cells had been found in her spinal cord following a lumbar puncture, it was going to be cranial radiotheraphy and three years of chemotherapy.
+The treatment was going to be harsher than standard ALL treatment as cancer cells had been found in her spinal cord following a lumbar puncture, it was going to be cranial radiotherapy and three years of chemotherapy.

-Never to take the standard or the easy way though, Leigh-Anne had a severe reaction to a chemo drug called Asparginase which left her with dangerously high blood pressure and a bleed on her brain.
+Never to take the standard or the easy way though, Leigh-Anne had a severe reaction to a chemo drug called Asparginaise which left her with dangerously high blood pressure and a bleed on her brain.

 In all, Leigh-Anne spent several weeks in intensive care, including another visit when she suffered a callapsed lung.
 In the end the safest treatment was to put her in an induced coma to allow her body to rest. (see photo opposite).